Khamroev001/TicTacToe/README.md

 Thank you for your contribution!

-## License

-This project is licensed under the MIT License - see the [LICENSE](https://github.com/khamroev001/TicTacToe/blob/main/LICENSE) file for details.

 ## Contact

-For any inquiries or questions, please contact me at [your-email@example.com](mailto:your-email@example.com).
+For any inquiries or questions, please contact me at [sattorkhamroev@gmail.com](mailto:sattorkhamroev@gmail.com).

 Follow me on GitHub: [khamroev001](https://github